 - If applicable, TOEFL test or equivalent: grad.sfsu.edu/

 - Linguistic competence in English and a second language strengthens the application.

 - Strongly Recommended: Attend a Prospective M.P.H.
 Student Information Session.
 Applicants are strongly encouraged to attend one of these sessions.
-See the Department Events webpage for the calendar of information sessions offered each academic year.
+See the Information Sessions web page for the calendar of sessions offered each academic year.
 These faculty-led sessions provide detailed information about the program, curriculum, admission criteria, selection procedures, and the application process.
-To reserve a space in one of the sessions, follow directions indicated on the Department Events webpage.
+To reserve a space in one of the sessions, follow directions indicated on the web page.
 For directions, parking and a campus map, view the SF State Parking & Transportation website.
-Out-of-area applicants unable to attend an information session can email hedMPH@sfsu.edu to receive a set of program informational documents by email.
+Applicants unable to attend an information session can email hedMPH@sfsu.edu to receive a set of program informational documents by email.

 - Admission Decision Notification.
-Applicants who apply by the priority application deadline will receive an admission decision notification from the Division of Graduate Studies.
-For applicants who submit their applications after the priority deadline during a rolling admission period, admission decision notification will take place within 2-3 weeks of application submission.
+Applicants who apply by the regular admissions application deadline will receive an admission decision notification from the Division of Graduate Studies.
+For applicants who submit their applications after the regular admissions deadline during a rolling admission period, admission decision notification will take place within 2-3 weeks of application submission.
 Please refer to the M.P.H.
 Program Admission website for updated notification dates for each admission cycle.